 The life of a freelance makeup artist doesn’t start out glamorous.
 You’ll need to make a name for yourself and connect with industry pros.
 The difficult part is discovering the best path for you.
 Every aspiring makeup artist has their own path to success.
 No matter the path, one thing’s for sure: you need to start by gaining experience.
 Becoming an assistant makeup artist is one way to gain experience while getting acquainted with the variety of makeup artist jobs out there.
 You’ll be able to see the jobs you actually like and want to pursue in the future.

 So, are you cut out to be an assistant?

-At its most basic, the role of an assistant makeup artist involves assisting a more experienced makeup artist (duh).
-Beyond that, though, the job could mean anything, depending on the artist you’re working for.
-For major gigs, an assistant might apply makeup to a few of the models themselves, following the key artist’s guidelines.
-In many other cases they’re a second pair of hands, making sure the lead artist always has what they need.
+The role of an assistant makeup artist involves assisting a more experienced makeup artist (duh).
+Beyond that, though, the job could mean anything.
+Your tasks will vary between makeup jobs depending on the artist you’re working for.
+For major gigs, an assistant might apply makeup to a few of the models themselves while following the key artist’s guidelines.
+In many other cases, they’re a second pair of hands, making sure the lead artist always has what they need.

 As an assistant makeup artist, you might have to…